1. Why do you ask for so much personal documentation to certify my company as women-owned?

 If you are considering changes in your business structure, ownership, or place of business, you can still certify as a women-owned business and mail documents showing proof of change as they occur.

-To renew your certification, you are required to a send NAWRB a few documents from the past year of business, along with any changes in business structure, location, key management and board members, and any other major changes that affect your business.
-You must also be a current member with NAWRB in good standing with the association in order to renew.
+To renew your certification, you are required to send NAWRB your required updated documents from the past year of business, along with any changes in business structure, location, key management and board members, and any other major changes that affect your business.

 If you have any changes within your company, you can mail any new documents to: